alexshtf/alexshtf.github.io/_posts/2024-05-19-BernsteinCalibration.md

 # Intro

 We continue our journey in the land of polynomial regression and the Bernstein basis, that we began in [this post]({% post_url 2024-01-21-Bernstein %}), through another interesting landscape.
 There are many settings in which a model is trained to predict an abstract, meaningless score, which is later used for classification or ranking.
 For example, consider a linear support-vector machine (SVM) classifier.
 When classifying a sample, we only care about the sign of the score.
 If we take our SVM, and multiply its weights vector by a positive factor - we obtain the same classifier exactly.
 The scores are meaningless - only their sign is meaningful.
 Another example is the _learning to rank_ setting.
-Our model produces a score that is used to rank items, and select the top-$k$ items to the user.
+Our model produces a score that is used to rank items, and select the top-$$k$$ items to the user.
 The scores themselves are not meaningful - only their relative order is.

 Statistically-inclined readers probably know that logistic regression tends to produce calibrated models out of the box.
 However, when the underlying logistic-regression model is a neural network, rather than a linear model, this is not the case.
 Indeed, there is a well-known paper by Guo et. al[^1] that shows otherwise.